OpenDroneMap/WebODM/README.md

 Cannot start WebODM via `./webodm.sh start`, error messages are different at each retry | You could be running out of memory.
 Make sure you have enough RAM available.
 2GB should be the recommended minimum, unless you know what you are doing
 While running WebODM with Docker Toolbox (VirtualBox) you cannot access WebODM from another computer in the same network. | As Administrator, run `cmd.exe` and then type `"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" controlvm "default" natpf1 "rule-name,tcp,,8000,,8000"`
 On Windows, the storage space shown on the WebODM diagnostic page is not the same as what is actually set in Docker's settings. | From Hyper-V Manager, right-click “DockerDesktopVM”, go to Edit Disk, then choose to expand the disk and match the maximum size to the settings specified in the docker settings.
 Upon making the changes, restart docker.
+On Linux or WSL, Warning: `GPU use was requested, but no GPU has been found` | Run `nvidia-smi` (natively) or `docker run --rm --gpus all nvidia/cuda:11.2.2-devel-ubuntu20.04 nvidia-smi` (docker) to check with [NVIDIA driver](https://www.nvidia.com/drivers/unix/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 #### Images Missing from Lightning Assets